My dear children and grandchildren,

 1. I regret that I didn’t cherish every moment I had with you.
 When you were young I thought you would never grow up and then one day it happened.
 How I miss those days and wish I could recapture them.

-If I had it to do over I would not worry so much about cleaning the house, cooking and doing laundry, and would instead take more time to join you in your world of play.
+If I had it to do over I would not worry so much about cleaning the house, cooking and doing laundry, and would instead take more time to join you in your world of play and adventure.

 2. I regret not teaching you more about finances.
 This is an area that so many young people struggle with.
 They step into the adult world with little idea how to manage their money.